 Spectate a parade.
 The annual Dragon Con parade is in a league of its own, but other must-sees include the Little Five Points Halloween Parade, the Atlanta Gay Pride Festival & Parade, and the Atlanta BeltLine Lantern Parade.

 Shop ‘til you drop.
-If you want to spend a pretty penny, head to Buckhead Atlanta for brands like Jimmy Choo, Hermes, and Loutboutin.
-If you like malls, Lennox, Phipps, and Perimeter will have you covered.
+Atlanta, also known as the shopping capital of the southeast, has plenty of places for you to update your wardrobe.
+If you want to spend a pretty penny, head to Shops at Buckhead for brands like Jimmy Choo, Hermes, and Louboutin.
+If you like malls, Lenox Square, Phipps Plaza, and Perimeter Mall will have you covered.
 Atlantic Station is a great place to walk around outdoors and shop, and the Starlight Drive-in theater has a flea market on the weekends.

 Zoom around Atlanta’s downtown.
 You’ve got lots of modes of transportation to choose from on your quest to learn about Atlanta, including segway tours, bike tours, food tours, bus tours, and even electric car tours.